Byung-Chul Han

-Byung-Chul Han (born 1959) is a South Korean-born philosopher and cultural theorist living in Germany.
+Byung-Chul Han (born 1959) is a South Korean-born German philosopher, Catholic theologian and cultural theorist.
 He was a professor at the Berlin University of the Arts and still occasionally gives courses there.
 His work largely centers around critiques of neoliberalism and its impact on society and the individual.
 Although he writes in German, his books have been best received in the Hispanosphere.

 Biography

 Byung-Chul Han studied metallurgy at Korea University in Seoul before moving to Germany in the 1980s to study philosophy, German literature and Catholic theology in Freiburg im Breisgau and Munich.

-In 1994, he received his doctoral degree at Freiburg with a dissertation on Stimmung, or mood, in Martin Heidegger.
+Han has said that he arrived in Germany at the age of 22, without knowing German or having read almost any philosophy.

+At the end of my studies [in metallurgy], I felt like an idiot.
+I actually wanted to study something literary, but in Korea I couldn't change my studies, and my family wouldn't have allowed it.
+I had no choice but to leave.
+I lied to my parents and settled in Germany even though I could barely express myself in German. [...]
+I wanted to study German literature.
+I knew nothing about philosophy.
+I learned who Edmund Husserl and Martin Heidegger were when I arrived in Heidelberg.
+Being a romantic, I wanted to study literature, but I read too slowly, so I couldn't do it.
+I switched to philosophy.
+To study Hegel, speed is not important.
+It is enough to be able to read one page a day.